-KZ uses four variations for slide-out systems, three power (12 volt) and one manual push/pull operation.
+KZRV uses many variations for slide-out systems, most have power (12 volt) power operation.

-1. Below Floor System: This system uses a rack and pinion system which means it runs on a cog track matched to a gear on the motor shaft.
-To lubricate the track: a) run room out fully, b) spray silicone spray or dry moly lubricant onto track, and c) run room in to lubricate the gear on the motor shaft.
-Avoid using oil, WD40 or grease as they will attract dirt causing greater problems and wear.

-Bedroom System: This system uses a similar system with complete assembly inside of coach under bed.
+- Below and Above Floor System: This system uses a rack and pinion system which means it runs on a cog track matched to a gear on the motor shaft.
+To lubricate the track: a) run room out fully, b) spray silicone spray or dry Moly lubricant onto track, - Bedroom System: This system uses a similar system with complete assembly inside of coach under bed.
 Raise bed board and mattress to gain access to lubricate track as described above (#1).